 They say good things come to those who wait, and this statement certainly seems to hold true for London-based engineer, Drew Bang.
-In 2016, he was shortlisted for an MPG award in the ‘Breakthrough Engineer’ category.
+In 2016, he was shortlisted for a UK Music Producers Guild (MPG) award in the ‘Breakthrough Engineer’ category.
 Fast forward just two years later, and Drew is the engineer behind MPG Award-winning track ‘Lights Out’ from Royal Blood.

 To celebrate his recent success, we met in the resident bar of east London’s Strongroom studio to talk through his approach and journey so far.
 As the conversation unfolds, it’s clear that Drew’s determination to succeed, creative thinking, and refreshingly personable approach are key characteristics that define his work to date.

 Can you give us an overview of your career as an engineer and how you got started?